wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

     *   (c) the cost of repairing or restoring any damage done to the park by the animal.

-    (6) The costs and expenses referred to in subsection (5) shall be assessed by a District Court Judge and shall be recoverable summarily in like manner as a fine.
+    (6) The costs and expenses referred to in subsection (5) shall be assessed by a District Court Judge and shall be recoverable in like manner as a fine.

-    (7) All money received by the Minister under this section shall be paid into a Crown Bank Account and dealt with in accordance with [section 57][89].
+    (7) All money received by the Minister under this section shall be paid into a Crown Bank Account and dealt with in accordance with [section 57][90].

-    (8) Nothing in this section applies to wild animals (as defined in [section 2][204] of the Wild Animal Control Act 1977).
+    (8) Nothing in this section applies to wild animals (as defined in [section 2][207] of the Wild Animal Control Act 1977).

     Compare: 1952 No 54 s 54(5)--(7); 1977 No 82 s 9(2)(d)

+    Section 62(6): amended, on 1 July 2013, by [section 413][195] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 62(7): amended, on 25 January 2005, pursuant to [section 83(7)][194] of the Public Finance Act 1989 (1989 No 44).
+    Section 62(7): amended, on 25 January 2005, pursuant to [section 83(7)][197] of the Public Finance Act 1989 (1989 No 44).

     Section 62(8): inserted, on 25 November 1994, by section 6 of the National Parks Amendment Act 1994 (1994 No 112).